scare-scale/ScareScale/src/content/movie/the-conjuring-2-2016.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /8ZOKxGpGTc3YVduorvBIbQhncBu.jpg
+synopsis: "Lorraine and Ed Warren travel to north London to help a single mother raising four children alone in a house plagued by malicious spirits."
 ---
-Lorraine and Ed Warren travel to north London to help a single mother raising four children alone in a house plagued by malicious spirits.